Death-Raider13/MarketHub/text/FIRESTORE_RULES_SUMMARY.md

 ## ✅ **What's Covered**

-Your `firestore.rules` file now includes comprehensive security rules for **ALL** collections in MarketHub.
+Your `firestore.rules` file now includes comprehensive security rules for **ALL** collections in FEROMARKETHUB.

 ---